ecolab-nus/loom-dataflow/lib/passes/README.md

+# Passes (tmd/lib/passes)

+This directory contains all MLIR passes and helper algorithms used by the project.
+It is organized into three subdirectories by concern, plus this README:

+- `affine/`: Utilities and helpers for working with Affine loops and maps.
+  - `affine_tile.h/.cpp`: Implements tiling of `affine.parallel` into perfectly nested outer/inner loops.
+  - `affine_parallel_to_for.h/.cpp`: Converts an outermost `affine.parallel` into a nested chain of `affine.for` loops according to a chosen iterator order.
+- `triton-shared/`: Pass implementations targeting Triton-shared lowered kernels.
+  - `triton_shared_affinize.h/.cpp`: Affinizes index math and converts eligible memory ops to affine forms.
+  - `triton_shared_grid_to_parallel.h/.cpp`: Wraps function bodies with 3-D `affine.parallel` using the trailing size arguments and removes the trailing index arguments.
+- `common/`: Shared analysis/enumeration utilities used by both Affine and Triton-shared flows.
+  - `spatial_mapping.h/.cpp`: Spatial-dimension collection from the Dataflow (DF) module and enumeration of spatial mappings; also includes helpers to compose/canonicalize affine.apply.

+The actual pass drivers (standalone command-line tools) live under `tmd/tool/` and link these sources directly.
+See `tmd/tool/README.md` for usage.

 ## Triton Shared Affinize Pass

 This pass converts arithmetic index expressions produced by Triton-shared lowered kernels into affine form and replaces eligible memory and loop constructs with their affine counterparts.
 The goal is to maximize the use of `affine.apply`, `affine.min/max`, `affine.load/store`, and index-typed IR, while eliminating redundant casts and dead arithmetic.